 AAPI communities across the country are celebrating the month with several virtual events including art exhibits, screenings of award-winning shows and movies like Squid Game,Minari, Parasite, Shang-Chi and the Legend of the Ten Rings -- debuting Marvel’s first Asian superhero -- and more.
 Lessons that aim to teach participants about Asian Pacific culture, such as Asian tea practices, Indian shadow puppets and Taiwanese calligraphy are also being taught in-person and virtually across the country.

 Chinese-born, U.S.-raised Billi (Awkwafina) reluctantly returns to Changchun to find that, although the whole family knows their beloved matriarch, Nai-Nai, has been given mere weeks to live, everyone has decided not to tell Nai Nai herself.
 To assure her happiness, they gather under the joyful guise of an expedited wedding, uniting family members scattered among new homes abroad.

-After a traumatic year, an Indian-American teen just wants to spruce up her social status in the Mindy Kaling-produced comedy series at Netflix.
+After a traumatic year, an Indian-American teen just wants to spruce up her social status in the Mindy Kaling-produced comedy series on Netflix.
 But friends, family and feelings won’t make it easy on her.

-Through a series of flashbacks, four young Chinese women born in America and their respective mothers born in feudal China, explore their past.
+Through a series of flashbacks, four young Chinese women born in America and their respective mothers born in feudal China explore their past.
 This search will help them understand their difficult mother-daughter relationships.